 Tighten the nylon lock nuts on the press studs using the 19mm wrench or socket.

-Repeat for the remaining plates.
+Repeat the process for the remaining plates.

 H3 Step 6: Connecting the Variable Frequency Drive (VFD)

 Now it's time to install the VFD.
 Keep in mind that VFD hardware is not usually included, and mounting methods may vary.
 With that said, when installing ceiling fans, here are the typical steps used to connect your VFD: